 FIGURE 12.
 Circuit board of the now battery-saving fan.

-I hope this short article will serve as an indication of the capabilities of this relatively new timer.
+I hope this short article will serve as an indication of the capabilities of this timer.
 The documents that CSS has prepared for these chips give much more information.
 They are very thorough, easy to follow, and have plenty of illustrations — some of which have been presented here (with permission of course!).
 The information sheets available for downloading from the CSS website include SPICE models, timer delay and adjustable duty cycle calculators, and a collection of application circuits showing the many ways this remarkable timer can be put to work.
 NV